Virginia C Mueller Gathercole, ph.D

 Susan C. Faircloth, Ph.D.

-Susan C. Faircloth has been named the new director of Colorado State University’s School of Education.
-Faircloth, an enrolled member of the Coharie Tribe of North Carolina, joins CSU from the University of North Carolina Wilmington, where she is a professor in the Department of Educational Leadership.
+Dr. Susan C. Faircloth has been named the new director of Colorado State University’s (CSU) School of Education.
+Faircloth, an enrolled member of the Coharie Tribe of North Carolina, joins CSU from the University of North Carolina Wilmington, where she was a professor in the Department of Educational Leadership.

-Faircloth has a diverse set of research interests, which include Indigenous education, the education of culturally and linguistically diverse students with special educational needs, and the moral and ethical dimensions of school leadership.
+Dr. Faircloth has a diverse set of research interests, which include Indigenous education, the education of culturally and linguistically diverse students with special educational needs, and the moral and ethical dimensions of school leadership. .
+In addition to her work at CSU, Dr. Faircloth chairs the technical review panel for the National Indian Education Study and is completing a presidential appointment to the Special Education Advisory Board for the Bureau of Indian Education.

 William Rivers, Ph.D, Executive Director of Joint National COuncil for Languages